Empowering Healthcare Practitioners with Language Models: Structuring Speech Transcripts in Two Real-World Clinical Applications: Experiments Results

 \subsubsection{Methodology}

-Our method takes in a nurse's spoken assessment and then automatically populates the flowsheet by using an LLM to guide the extraction of key elements.
-Since flowsheets overflow most LLMs' context windows\footnote{With related issues such as lost-in-the-middle \cite{liu2024lost}.}, our approach contains three sub-tasks: \begin{enumerate*}[label=(\roman*)] \item \textbf{Segmentation}: The segmentation step splits the streaming nurse transcript into medically coherent, continuous and non-overlapping segments via an LLM. \item \textbf{RAG}: We minimize the size of the schema by filtering potential rows to the top $N$ candidates given the current segment with a RAG filtering method. \item \textbf{Extraction}: Finally, we use this prompt in Appendix \ref{subs:Prompts} with an LLM to extract the relevant text from the transcript segment and canonicalize it based on the (now reduced) schema. \end{enumerate*}
+The schema of our nursing approach is displayed in Figure \ref{fig:nurse_pipe}.
+It takes in a nurse's spoken assessment and then automatically populates the flowsheet by using an LLM to guide the extraction of key elements.
+Since flowsheets overflow most LLMs' context windows\footnote{With related issues such as lost-in-the-middle \cite{liu2024lost}.}, our approach contains three sub-tasks: \begin{enumerate*}[label=(\roman*)] \item \textbf{Segmentation}: The segmentation step splits the streaming nurse transcript into medically coherent, continuous and non-overlapping segments via an LLM --- prompt in Appendix \ref{subs:Prompts}. \item \textbf{RAG}: We minimize the size of the schema by filtering potential rows to the top $N$ candidates given the current segment based on cosine similarity. \item \textbf{Extraction}: Finally, we use this prompt in Appendix \ref{subs:Prompts} with an LLM to extract the relevant text from the transcript segment and canonicalize it based on the (now reduced) schema. \end{enumerate*}